-Investing in our common units or debt securities involves a high degree of risk.
-Limited partnerships are inherently different than corporations.
-Please read "Risk Factors" referred to on page 6 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make an investment in our securities.
+Investing in our common units and debt securities involves a high degree of risk.
+Limited Partnerships are inherently different from corporations.
+Please read "Risk Factors" referred to on page 5 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make any investment in our securities.